kevinle108/QA_Project/testplan/README.md

 ##### Steps:
 1. Go to subject link
+2. Set browser zoom to 75%
-2. Click on largest product image to reveal the zoom pop-up window
+3. Click on largest product image to reveal the zoom pop-up window
-3. Click off of the pop-up window to close it
+4. Click off of the pop-up window to close it
-4. Click on the bottom thumbnail located on the left side of the active image
+5. Click on the bottom thumbnail located on the left side of the active image
-5. Hover over the active image to reveal the zoom window to the right
+6. Hover over the active image to reveal the zoom window to the right
-6. Move cursor to the bottom and off of the image
+7. Move cursor to the bottom and off of the image

 ##### Expected Result:
 The zoom window should disappear when the cursor is no longer hovering over the image